jtyranski/toro_scrape/README.md

     - ToroScraper.exe --config "C:\path\config.txt"

 Ensure:
-- config.txt is correctly set up and located alongside the EXE unless you pass an absolute path.
+- config.txt is correct and accessible (same folder as EXE unless an absolute path is provided).
+- browsers/ folder (Playwright) exists and is not renamed.
 - Input CSV exists.
-- If Playwright complains about missing executable, ensure the browsers/ folder exists, is not renamed, and uses the expected Playwright structure.

 ## Input CSV
 By default, the project uses SolidCommerceProducts.csv format with fields like: